 - How is your credit score determined?

-- How to use a personal loan to build and improve your credit score?
+- How to improve your credit score

-Does a loan improve your credit score?
+Does a personal loan improve your credit score?

 How is your credit score determined?